• Skip to main content

 Use random numbers from 1 to 5 in each block of the Pyramid.
 You have to use all the numbers.
 The drill here is to shoot the numbers in sequential order.

 So you shoot all the 1s first, then all the 2s, and so on.
-This forces you to track both horizontally and vertically, as well as think before you shoot.
+This forces you to track horizontally and vertically, as well as think before you shoot.
 One way I like to spice up the drill is to shoot odd numbers once and even numbers twice.

 Again this keeps you thinking the whole time.
 Additionally, you can use the target like Dot torture and assign your own mini drill to each block, or row of blocks.